manarhossam/manarhossam/README.md

 ### 💫 About Me

-- 🎓 I'm computer science graduate.
+- 🎓 I'm computer science graduate major Artificial Intelligence
 - 🔭 I’m currently working on Data Analyst and BI developer
-- 🌱 I’m currently learning .net
+- 🌱 I’m currently improving my problem-solving skills and learning web development and backend to become a full-stack developer.
-- 🥅 2026 Goals: Learn .net and web deveploment
+- 🥅 2026 Goals: Become proficient in .NET and full-stack web development.
 <br>